 Output: ValueError: could not convert string to float: ‘abc’

-In this example, we try to convert the string “abc” to a float value using the float() method.
-Since “abc” is not a numerical value, this conversion results in a ValueError.
+In this example, we attempt to convert the string “abc” to a float value using the float()

-Converting different values to float with float() method:
+Converting Different Values to Float with float()

-Moreover, the float() method can be used to convert values in various formats to float.
-For instance, we can convert values in degrees to radians by applying the float() method to the float value.
+method can convert values in various formats to float.
+For instance, we can convert values in degrees to radians by applying the float()

 import math